Refactor a Linux app to multiple regions using Azure App Service, Traffic Manager, and Azure Database for MySQL

 They configure a new autoscale setting with a single rule that increases the instance count by one when the CPU percentage for the current instance is above 70% for 10 minutes.

 They configure the same setting on APP-SRV-CUS to ensure that the same behavior applies if the app fails over to the secondary region.
-The only difference is that they set the instance limit to 1 since this is for failovers only.
+The only difference is that they set the default instance to 1 since this is for failovers only.

 Clean up after migration